Read on to find out how Artificial Intelligence and Cloud-Based Machine Learning can help you cut down costs, effort and time!

 First-Generation Optical Character Recognition (OCR) Solutions faced a lot of issues.
 For example, the reading area rectangle had to be large enough to cover not just the payment amount on this check, but on checks with potentially larger amounts.

 For instance, the reading area rectangle should not be big enough to overlap fields where it can get confused by characters unrelated to the amount.
-Tables, such as those in situations where multiple invoices were paid with the same check, posed a different problem since the rectangle had to cover the entire length of the table to accommodate for a variable number of invoices.
+Tables, such as those in situations where multiple invoices were paid with the same check, posed a different problem since the rectangle had to cover the entire length of the table to accommodate a variable number of invoices.
 On the flip side, any text, such as description and notes that were interspersed between invoice lines, would cause issues.
 The limitations of template-based solutions constrained their practicality and made it expensive to increase automation by creating templates for new payers.

 Recent technological advances have approached the problem from an entirely new direction.
 Artificial Intelligence and Machine Learning have addressed the problem regardless of whether the remittance is provided as paper, email, or in a customer portal.
 Such systems can be trained with historical remittance documents and the resulting extracted and parsed data.
 The systems then learn what keywords are used to identify key items.
-For example, the systems can learn over time that invoice, reference and any other terminology encountered can be used to specify the invoices paid with the check.
-Another important piece of information that cash application analysts are very familiar with and apply instinctively is location of information on the page.
-For example, the check number is most likely on top; the invoice numbers are towards the left side of the page, the amounts on the right, and total amount at the bottom.
+For example, the systems can learn over time that invoice, reference, and any other terminology encountered can be used to specify the invoices paid with the check.
+Another important piece of information that cash application analysts are very familiar with and apply instinctively is the location of information on the page.
+For example, the check number is most likely on top; the invoice numbers are towards the left side of the page, the amounts on the right, and the total amount at the bottom.

 Machine Learning and Artificial Intelligence (AI) are particularly effective when deployed in cloud solutions.
 The nature of a cloud system where a single AI entity is handling the processing of data from multiple payers across customers makes it easy and quick to learn and apply lessons learned across accounts and companies.